oclif/oclif.github.io/docs/releasing.md

 Build a macOS .pkg installer with `oclif-dev pack:macos`.
 It will build into `./dist/macos`.
 This can be published to S3 with `oclif-dev publish:macos`.
 You need to set the macOS identifier at `oclif.macos.identifier` in `package.json`.
 (For the Heroku CLI we use "com.heroku.cli" as the identifier)

-To [sign the installer](https://developer.apple.com/developer-id/), set `oclif.macos.sign` to a certificate (For the Heroku CLI this is "Developer ID Installer: Heroku INC").
+To [sign the installer](https://developer.apple.com/developer-id/), set `oclif.macos.sign` in `package.json` to a certificate (For the Heroku CLI this is "Developer ID Installer: Heroku INC").
 And optionally set the keychain with `OSX_KEYCHAIN`.

 ## Ubuntu/Debian packages